Deltares/imod-python/README.rst

 -------------------------------------------

-Seamlessly integrate your GIS rasters or meshes with MODFLOW6, by using `xarray`_ and `xugrid`_ arrays, for structured and unstructured grids respectively, to create grid-based model packages.
+Seamlessly integrate your GIS rasters or meshes with MODFLOW6, by using `xarray`_ and `xugrid`_ arrays, for structured and unstructured grids, respectively, to create grid-based model packages.

 .. code-block:: python